olsonjeffery/dualpower/README.md

 Configurable defaults for desktop, term, shell/bar/finder, DE, etc aren't a priority.
 You can install/configure/integrate those yourself.
 Otherwise, please have Fun!

+The name _Dual Power_ derives from a [historical power-sharing arrangement][9] that arose in in Russia, circa 1917.
+Governance was jointly exercised by both the Provisional Government and Petrograd Soviet, after the abdication of Tsar Nicholas and the resulting February Revolution.
+The name is [lampshading][10] the overlapping and unclear boundaries between the underlying distribution (Arch/EndevourOS) and the Dual Power meta-distro itself.
+Dual Power maintains no self-hosted package/AUR repositories and is purely parasitic on the underlying Arch/EndevousOS Linux distributions.

-This project's assets are released under the terms of the MIT License.
+Insofar as this project has liberated several script assets from O******, it is released under the terms of the MIT License.
 See `LICENSE` for details.

 ## Install playbook